knative/docs/docs/admin/install/operator/configuring-eventing-cr.md

 You can configure the Knative Eventing operator by modifying settings in the KnativeEventing custom resource (CR).

-**NOTE:** Kubernetes spec level policies cannot be configured using the Knative Operators.

 <!--TODO: break this into sub sections like for the channels sections, i.e. a page per topic-->

 ## Installing a specific version of Eventing